Updated July 4, 2023

 - Target IP address: This address is the protocol address for the intended receiver.

 Two devices are there.

 - Source device

 - Destination device

-Both the device after this starts to compare the target protocol address with its protocol address.
+After this, both devices compare the target protocol address with its protocol address.
 If there is no match, then it will be dropped then and there itself without any actions.

 If the findings happen, an ARP message is generated.
 Here the targeted device takes the ‘Sender hardware Address’ and ‘Sender Protocol Address’ from the ARP message and uses these values for the targeted hardware and protocols.